Ben Lomond, New South Wales: Features

 Ben Lomond has three Churches representing the Anglican, Presbyterian and Roman Catholic denominations.

-Ben Lomond is home to several tourist attractions, including home stays, the longest hand cut railway cutting in Australia, the highest passenger railway station in the southern hemisphere (at the time of the construction of the railway), and a scattering of old and historical relics of past times in and around the village.
+Ben Lomond is home to several tourist attractions, including home stays, the longest hand cut railway cutting on the Great Northern Line, the highest passenger railway station in the southern hemisphere (at the time of the construction of the railway), and a scattering of old and historical relics of past times in and around the village.
 Other amenities include a community hall and a volunteer brigade of the Rural Fire Service.

 The highland areas that include the Ben Lomond district are the focus areas for possible development of large scale wind farms.
 The original proposal was by Allco, which ran into severe financial problems and eventually liquidated on 4 November 2008, so that project was abandoned.

 Ben Lomond community has traditionally been active through several groups and local initiatives to maintain and progress the village and district.

 In recent years the village has formed something of a local rivalry with neighbouring Glen Innes in the form of an annual inter-town friendly cricket match.
 Whilst at a substantial size disadvantage, Ben Lomond have won four of the games so far, and drawn the other.
 Games are played on the Ben Lomond Recreational Ground, which once played host to regular games but is seldom used outside of the fixture.